DKolev/BakingTime/README.md

 # BakingTime
 BakingTime - the 3rd project from Android Developer Nanodegree by Udacity

+A simple app that fetches a couple of recipes from the internet and then displays to the user the needed ingredients as well as a step-by-step guide how to prepare it.
+If the step has a video with additional info, it is showed to the user too.

 The app uses:
 * RecyclerView
 * Retrofit2